 The tenet of the Pooja for the Yanthra with nine boxes is that they represent the nine points of your home i.e. eight directions and the centre of the house which is you.
 Thus at the end of the nine days Pooja, pleased with your prayer both Goddess Mahalakshmi and Lord Guber enter into your home showering wealth from all directions and settle in you to give you prosperity.

 At the end of the nineth day’s Pooja one who had performed the Pooja should go to any one of the temples to offer their prayer and worship to Goddess Mahalakshmi in her sanctum.
-In case the temple exclusive to her is not found, you can go to any of the temples where Goddess Mahalakshmi is seated in some sanctum and she can be worshipped there.
-After worshiping the Goddess on the nineth day, the entire eighty one coins are to be deposited in her hundi or sanctum as they belong to her which will beget several time more wealth like the offering you have made in fulfilment of their prayer.
+In case the temple exclusive to her is not found, you can go to any of the temples where Goddess Mahalakshmi is seated in some sanctum and she can be worshiped there.
+After worshiping the Goddess on the nineth day, the entire eighty one coins are to be deposited in her hundi or sanctum as they belong to her which will beget several time more wealth like the offering you have made in fulfillment of their prayer.

 The pundits say that it is not necessary to perform the Pooja only to derive temporary benefit, but by performing this Pooja on regular basis.
 If this exercise is continued regularly say twice or thrice a year in the family, it would show a miraculous effect by way of ending unwanted expenditures, remove tensions from the minds of family members and to give sense of natural happiness.
 When someone regularly perform this Pooja as a habit- thrice or even frequently, then the general prayer could be ‘Mother Mahalakshmi, please continue to stay with us forever and grace us’.